 Justin Shanitkvich (Philip Bernstein Memorial Scholar):

-Justin Shanitkvich is a PhD candidate in the English Department.
+Justin Shanitkvich is a PhD student in the English Department.
 He works primarily in the areas of animation studies, metaphysics, Jewish film, and recent American independent film.
 He will be grappling with questions of Jewish identity in short-form animation from North America, Eastern Europe, and Israel over the course of his time as a Philip Bernstein Memorial Scholar in Jewish Studies.